thereiswaldo/jeremywalsh.ca/_drafts/regression-analysis-for-items-and-gold-in-league-of-legends.md

 To improve our model accuracy and give us more information I've also added the role and lane that the API classified for each champion.
 With these categorical entries I used one-hot encoding to analyze them.
 Due to the unnatural tactics of new players, the game struggles to classify in some instances and classifies the Lane or Role as None.

 With our dataset now ready I randomly pulled out 20% of the champions across all the games and trained a linear regression on the other 80%.
+To allow for easy interpretation I take the trained coefficients from the regression and multiply them by the values in their respective column of the dataset.
+Since our

 There is some data leakage in this model that makes early gold a

+Happy with the description here. like our previous analysis, the game is complicated so trying to tease out general themes will never have high accuracy.

+## Next Steps

+## Appendix: Bonus Analysis

+For interest I'll show how the model wors=ks on three other measures